-To some college women, sorority membership sounds like a great idea.
+To some college students, sorority membership sounds like a great idea.
 They look forward to having something to help them socially and academically while providing structure.
-But, some incoming freshmen look at it as an unwieldy commitment and don’t look forward to juggling sorority membership and getting adjusted to college life.
 It is not uncommon for women to participate in recruitment and even join solely because of the pressure from their parents.
 Whether you were Greek or not, it is important to understand that, especially at Auburn, it is not necessary to be Greek if you want to be involved and make friends.
 There are many successful students at Auburn who choose to remain unaffiliated.
-So, check with your daughter to make sure this is something she really wants to do.
-If the case is that she’s uncertain and just needs encouragement, don’t be afraid to encourage her.
-But, if she does not want to participate, help her find other ways to have a great college experience.
-If she is uninterested in completing her own registration or does not look forward to participating, those could be cues that she would rather do other things at college.
+Be sure to check with your student to make sure this is something they really want to do.
+If the case is that they are uncertain and just need encouragement, don’t be afraid to encourage them.
+But, if they do not want to participate, help them find other ways to have a great college experience.
+If they are uninterested in completing their own registration or they don’t look forward to participating, those could be cues that they would rather do other things at college.
 Our Student Government sponsors many activities and programs as does the University Program Council.
 She can also join one of our many Student Organizations and Clubs on campus.
-Remember that fall recruitment is not the only way to join, so if she changes her mind later, she can join at a later time.
+Remember that fall recruitment is not the only way to join, so if your student changes their mind later, they can join at a later time.

 Coming to college is an important time for a young person.
-These women are taking the first steps toward entering adulthood.
+Students are taking the first steps toward entering adulthood.
 Our registration process is online and easy.
-Too many times we receive calls from mothers who have submitted their daughter’s information incorrectly and want to change it.
+Too many times we receive calls from mothers who have submitted their student’s information incorrectly and want to change it.
 In most cases, the sororities have already received the incorrect information and it draws attention to the potential member’s registration to send out corrections.
-The best way to make sure that your daughter’s information is correct, and is what she wants to send in, is to let her do it herself.
-If you want to be present you can assist her with grammar or punctuation, but your daughter should be the one at the keyboard entering in her own application.
+The best way to make sure that your student’s information is correct, and is what they want to send in, is to let them complete the registration.
+If you want to be present you can assist with grammar or punctuation, but your student should be the one at the keyboard entering in the application.

-Also, when the week of recruitment arrives, the most important thing you can do is encourage her, but don’t influence her decisions.
-Make sure to encourage her to choose what sororities she wants to visit.
-If you know that she wants to be in a sorority, but feels discouraged, encourage her to give them all a chance.
-You can begin that now with talking about sorority membership rather than just a sorority.
+Also, when the week of recruitment arrives, the most important thing you can do is to be encouraging.
+Don’t influence decisions.
+If you know that your student wants to be in a sorority, but feels discouraged, encourage them to give all of the sororities a chance.
 Now is not the time to decide what chapter to join.
-The recruitment week is when she will meet each chapter and see what they are offering.
-You won’t be there to see what she sees, so helping her realize now that she’s the one that gets to decide will help her remember that later.
+The recruitment week is when your student will meet each chapter and see what they are offering.

-As your daughter moves away for the first time, we understand the urge to be near her and protect her.
-We also understand that you want her to have friends and fit in and be like her peers.
-But, moving to college with someone else in tow does not make her like everyone else.
-The best way for her to meet others and really get to know them is for her to be able to devote her time to the people she is meeting, rather than spending her time with whoever came down for the week.
-Also, recruitment week is jam packed with activities for her.
+As your student moves away for the first time, we understand the urge to protect them.
+We also understand that you want them to have friends and fit in.
+The best way for your student to meet others is for them to be able to devote time to the people they meet, rather than spending time with whoever came down for the week.
+Also, recruitment week is jam packed with activities for your student.
 Even though recruitment parties don’t go on all day, there are things she must attend from about 7:30 each morning until as late as 7 or 8 pm.
-Parents are not allowed to attend any recruitment events, so if you come to Auburn for the week of recruitment, there will be very little chance for you to interact with her because she will be very busy with her Pi Chi and recruitment group.
-So many women move down for recruitment, she will have an easy time getting a partner to go with her to work out or make a trip to the grocery store.
+Parents are not allowed to attend any recruitment events, so if you come to Auburn for the week of recruitment, there will be very little chance for you to interact with your student because they will be very busy with their Recruitment Counselor and recruitment group.

 However, every sorority has many moms and dads helping out behind the scenes.
 Recruitment at Auburn runs smoothly, in large part, because of the help from parents.
-So, once your daughter joins a sorority, they would love your help in future years.
-This would not only allow you to actually see your daughter, but would let you have fun doing things with the other moms.
+So, once your student joins a sorority, they would love your help in future years.
+This would not only allow you to actually see your student, but would let you have fun doing things with the other moms.

-Your daughter’s journey through recruitment is her own and it is up to her to share her experiences with you.
-If a parent calls The Office of Greek Life, which houses the Panhellenic Council, with questions, we are very limited as to what we can share with you.
-We can’t tell you which chapters invited her back and we can’t tell you why a particular chapter released her.
+Your student’s journey through recruitment is their own and it is up to them to share their experiences with you.
+If a parent calls Greek Life, with questions we are very limited as to what we can share with you.
+We can’t tell you which chapters invited your student back and we can’t tell you why a particular chapter released your student.
 In fact, we aren’t privy to that information either.
-Each chapter has its own selection process that it follows with direction from alumnae advisors who are well versed in Panhellenic and sorority policies.
+Each chapter has its own selection process that it follows with direction from alumnae advisors who are well versed in Panhellenic policies.
 They simply submit their invitations to us and we process them.
-Once preferences are made, we can’t tell you which choices your daughter made and we can’t tell you where your daughter placed on any certain list.
+Once preferences are made, we can’t tell you which choices your student made and we can’t tell you where the chapters placed your student on any certain list.
 What we can tell you is that each chapter has a democratic process of membership selection and that the lists are checked multiple times before submission to our office.
 In addition, each potential member makes her own selections and, once made, they are final.
 Potential members are not allowed to go back and make their own changes to their choices and preferences, so we will certainly not allow any changes to be made upon instructions from a parent.

-There is no doubt that the number one concern parents have regarding recruitment is “Will my daughter’s feelings get hurt?”
+There is no doubt that the number one concern parents have regarding recruitment is “will my daughter’s feelings get hurt?”
 This is certainly a valid concern.
-Having heard statistics and horror stories, they fear for their daughter in recruitment.
-But, the outlook is not nearly as dark as many perceive.
-From 2017 to 2018, Auburn Panhellenic sororities offered bids to 88.49% of the women who signed up to participate in sorority recruitment.
-Many people hear that number and assume that the other 11.51% were released from recruitment, but that is not the case.
-In fact, it is a much smaller number of potential members that reach a point when they are without options in formal recruitment and released from the process.
+Over the last couple of years, Auburn Panhellenic sororities offered bids to 90% of the women who signed up to participate in sorority recruitment.
+Many people hear that number and assume that the other 10% were released from recruitment, but that is not the case.
+In fact, it is a much smaller number of potential members.

-Over the past 2 years, only 2.07% of potential members were released from recruitment, either during the week or on Bid Day.
+Over the past 2 years, only about 2% of potential members were released from recruitment, either during the week or on Bid Day.
 We know that .7% were true releases in that they reached a point in the week when they received no invitations.
-However, the remaining 1.37% of them were released on Bid Day.
-That 1.37% is made of 45 women (over a two year period), who all listed fewer options than those available to them in their final preferences.
-So, of the 45 women released on Bid Day, all were released because they chose to list only one or two sororities in their preferences and would have been placed in a chapter had they maximized their options for joining.
+However, the remaining of them were released on Bid Day.
+That is made of 45 women (over a two year period), who all listed fewer options than those available to them in their final preferences.
 In other words, all of them would have received a bid from a sorority had they simply been more open minded and listed all of their options.

 Although it is a small proportion of our potential members, the women released from recruitment are a very important population to us.
 Here are some of the scenarios in which a potential member might be released: